NU-CUCIS/microstructure-optimization-sampling/README.md

 ## Citation
 If you use this code or data, please cite:

-Arindam Paul, Pinar Acar, Ruoqian Liu, Wei-keng Liao, Alok Choudhary, Veera Sundararaghavan, Ankit Agrawal.
-Data Sampling Schemes for Microstructure Design with Vibrational Tuning Constraints.
+Arindam Paul, Pinar Acar, Ruoqian Liu, Wei-keng Liao, Alok Choudhary, Veera Sundararaghavan, Ankit Agrawal. <a href="https://arc.aiaa.org/doi/abs/10.2514/1.J056170">Data Sampling Schemes for Microstructure Design with Vibrational Tuning Constraints</a>.
 Journal of American Institute of Aeronautics and Astronautics, 2018

 ## Developer Team & Collaborators